Indian Creek massacre: Attack and massacre

 Most modern scholars do not identify the leader of this attack.
 According to historian Patrick Jung, the attack was led by the Potawatomi man who had been assaulted at the dam by Davis, but Jung did not identify this Potawatomi by name.
 Historians Kerry Trask and John Hall identified the man who had been assaulted as Keewassee, but they did not specifically indicate his participation in the attack, or any leader of the attack.
 Historian David Edmunds wrote that the attack was led by Toquame and Comee, two Potawatomi warriors.
-Jung said that Keewasse, Toquame, and Comee were three Sauk warriors were merely accompanying the Potawatomis during the attack.
+Jung said that Keewasse, Toquame, and Comee were three Sauk warriors who were merely accompanying the Potawatomis during the attack.

 In 1872, amateur historian Nehemiah Matson wrote that the raid was led by a man named Mike Girty, who was believed to be the mixed race son of Simon Girty.
 Matson's validity as a source was questioned as early as 1903 in a book by Frank E. Stevens that indicated "The statement by Matson that one Mike Girty was connected with the Indian Creek massacre is incorrect."
-In 1960, Matson's work was questioned, by scholars, as a valid source, as he indiscriminately mixed fact and legend.
+In 1960, Matson's work was questioned by scholars as a valid source, as he indiscriminately mixed fact and legend.
 Modern scholarly accounts of the Black Hawk War and the Indian Creek massacre make no mention of Mike Girty.

 Kidnapping

 Two young women from the settlement, Sylvia Hall (age 19) and Rachel Hall (age 17), were spared by the attackers and taken northwards.
 At one point, Sylvia fainted when she recognized that one of the warriors carried her mother's scalp.
 After a hard journey of about 80 miles, they arrived at Black Hawk's camp.
 The Hall sisters were held for eleven days.
 Most of the time was spent at Black Hawk's camp where they were treated well.
 In his memoirs dictated after the war, Black Hawk insisted that the three Sauks with the Potawatomis had saved the Hall sisters' lives.
 Black Hawk recounted:

 A Ho-Chunk chief named White Crow negotiated their release.
 Like some other area Ho-Chunks, White Crow was trying to placate the Americans while clandestinely aiding the British Band.
 U.S. Indian agent Henry Gratiot paid a ransom for the girls of ten horses, wampum, and corn.
-The Hall sisters were released on June 1, 1832, at the Blue Mound Fort.
+The Hall sisters were released on June 1, 1832, at the Blue Mounds Fort.